kubecost/docs/apis/apis-overview/allocation-trends-api.md

             },
 ```

-Trend values are converted into percentages in the Kubecost UI.
-Go to the Allocations page, and manually apply any additional parameters.
+Trend values are converted into percentages in the Kubecost Allocations page, calcualted based on your current query.
 Trends will be presented in the rightmost column, next to your Total cost.
-The `window` parameter is determined by the date range icon in the top right of the page.
+The `window` parameter is determined by your selected date range in the top right of the page.
 The default is Last 7 days (`window=7d`).
 The equation `value*100` is used to provide percentages.

 ![Total cost column](<../../.gitbook/assets/image (2) (1) (1).png>)